Police certificate

-A police certificate is an official document issued as a result of a background check by the police or government agency of a country to enumerate any criminal records that the applicant may have.
+A police certificate, is an official document often issued as a result of a background check conducted by the police or government agency within a country to enumerate any known criminal records that the applicant may have while there.
 Criminal records may include arrest, conviction, and possibly criminal proceedings.
-A police certificate is also known as good citizen certificate (in Hong Kong), good conduct certificate, police clearance certificate, national police history check (in Australia) or judicial record extracts.
+A police certificate is also known as good citizen certificate (in Hong Kong), good conduct certificate, police clearance certificate, national police history check (in Australia), certificate of good character/good character certificate (Caribbean), or judicial record extracts.

-Applicants may have to submit fingerprints and certain personal information to request a criminal record check, and the police or government agency may charge a fee.
+Applicants may have to submit fingerprints and certain personal information to request the criminal record check, and the police or government agency may charge a fee.

 Purposes

 A police certificate may be required if the applicant is: